-The Department for Education has updated its guidance on handling strike action in schools in England in light of the industrial action in 2023.
+The DfE has updated its guidance on handling strike action in schools in England in light of the industrial action in 2023.
 The guidance recommends schools should prioritise the running of examinations and assessments on any strike days, and should review their contingency plans to make this happen.
-Schools, colleges and other exam centres should speak to the relevant awarding organisations if they are expecting any disruption that might affect the sitting of exams and assessments.
+Schools, colleges and other exam centres must speak to the relevant awarding organisations if they are expecting any disruption that might affect the sitting of exams and assessments.